-Penalties for false advertising range in severity–everything from a reprimand from a government agency to stiff fines (most common) to potential jail time (for egregious acts) are possible.
+Penalties for false advertising range in severity—everything from a reprimand from a government agency to stiff fines (most common) to potential jail time (in extreme cases) are possible.

 Essentially it is a matter of damages.
 Usually, when someone is the victim of a false or misleading ad, the damage is financial—they didn’t get the car for the advertised price or the business wasn’t really offering three for a dollar, whatever.
 This would be a civil case and the punishment most likely financial.

 But sometimes, the damage is more than that and, in those cases, the fraudulent act can rise to the level of a criminal offense.
-For instance, say that a food label fails to mention that the homemade fudge was made with nuts and the person who bought the fudge had a severe nut allergy and died after she ate it.
+For instance, say that a food label says an ice cream is dairy-free.
+However, it contains some amount of dairy and the person who bought it had a severe allergy and died after they ate it.
 That is likely a case of criminal negligence, which can, yes, lead to jail time.

 Most Common Types of False Advertising